kongzhiwei/bootProcessInformation/README.md

 # bootProcessInformation

-The Prototype Project of  Real-time Monitoring System for Thermal Power Plant
+The Prototype Project of  Real-time Monitoring System for Thermal Power Plant for you to study and practice

 Author:   Cheng Maohua